 A lot of Jewelry stores offer their own certification with the diamond jewelry, but customers need to know that this certificate holds little or no value.
 Let me give you an example here- Suppose you bought a diamond jewelry from a store which provided you with their own certificate for the product.
 After a few years, you decide to sell the same diamond jewelry.
 Now honestly you have no choice, but to sell it back to the same store you bought the jewelry from as no one else recognizes the store specific certification or trusts it's value.

 On the other hand, if you were to have a diamond certificate from an independent reputed lab, you could sell it to any jeweler or friend and get a much better value for your product since they are more likely to recognize and trust the certificate and provide you a value consistent with the market value of the product.

 Retail jewelry stores can tell you a lot of things about a diamond, but having a confirmation of their statement by an independent certifier gives you additional assurance.
 A certificate from an independent lab provides third-party verification of the seller’s claims regarding the quality of the diamond they are selling.

 Having a third party certificate that contains information on the 4C's Color, Clarity, Carat and Cut of the diamond makes it easier for you to know what you are actually buying.
 In case of solitaire diamonds, you can easily compare the price asked for a stone with the prices of other similar diamonds and thus make a more informed purchase decision.
 Last but not the least, if you ever want to sell the diamond jewelry, it is always better to have a third party certificate for its diamond.

-Here are sample image of diamond certificates from reputed International laboratories:
+Here is a sample image of a diamond certificate from a reputed International laboratory:

 Trusted certificates from independent laboratories you are likely to see in the marketplace include: